bucs110fall2023/final-project-data-pirates/README.md

 ## Project Description

-A scary interactive game .Your choices lead to your ending.First scene explains the situation.From there you decide where to go, who to talk to... stuff like that.
+A scary interactive game.
+Your choices lead to your ending.
+First scene explains the situation.
+From there you decide where to go, who to talk to... stuff like that.

 ***